 Annual wildflowers will grow faster than perennial wildflowers.
 This is because annual wildflowers only last for a year before dying back.
 Perennial wildflowers can take up to a year to mature and bloom but will flower for several years.

 However, once flowering has finished in the fall, most annual wildflowers will self-seed.
-These seeds then germinate during the winter and spring before blooming the following year.
-This can produce earlier blooms than annual wildflowers that are sown during the spring.
+These seeds germinate in winter and spring before blooming the following year.
+This can produce earlier blooms than annual wildflowers sown during the spring.

 Most perennial wildflowers won’t flower in their first year after sowing.
 Instead, perennial wildflowers focus on producing strong root systems during the first year.
 But during their second year after sowing, perennial wildflowers should start blooming.
 The blooms should then improve during each subsequent year.

 Biennial wildflowers have a life cycle that lasts for two years.
-In the first year, biennial wildflowers put their energy into producing strong roots and foliage rather than flowers.
-Biennial wildflowers will then bloom in their second year before dying off and setting seed like annuals.
+In the first year, biennial wildflowers put their energy into producing solid roots and foliage rather than flowers.
+Biennial wildflowers will bloom in their second year before dying off and setting seed like annuals.

 How Long Will Wildflowers Last?